justice3613/Justice3613.github.io/README.md

 ---

-## 📈 Key Insights
+## 📈 Key findings
 - Higher **GRE scores** increase admission probability, especially above 320+
 - **CGPA** is the strongest driver of admission success
 - **Research experience** adds value but is secondary to academics
 - Strong **SOP & LOR** can significantly boost chances in competitive profiles
-- Top universities require a balanced, all-round strong application
+- Top universities require a balanced, all round strong application

 ---